sirin-koca/Automaton/README.md

 # Automaton | Automata

 ## Finite Automaton (Finite State Machine)
 Finite automata are formal (or abstract) machines for recognizing patterns.
-These machines are used extensively in compilers and text editors, which must recognize patterns in the input
+These machines are used extensively in compilers and text editors, which must recognize patterns in the input.

 ### Pattern recognition and generation is ubiquitous in computing: